 Savusavu Area Accommodations

 I’m very fond of Daku Resort, which has a wide variety of activities at a modest price.
-Situated in a former coconut plantation by the sea (within walking distance of town) they cater to the mid-range demographics including families, couples, groups and long term guests who need cooking facilities.
+Situated in a former coconut plantation by the sea (about 20 minute walk from town) they cater to the mid-range demographics including families, couples, groups and long term guests who need cooking facilities.
 They also run various holiday courses throughout the year – yoga is a big one and they have built a yoga platform with lovely view out over the bay.

 There’s also singing (when the groups visit the local village choirs), writing, painting and bird watching.